1. Which course should I choose if I’m a beginner?

 10. What is I.A.F. ?
 Is the certificate acceptable all over the world?

 You may click “ABOUT I.A.F.” to understand more.
 Since the I.A.F. was established in 1990, it is a famous floral organization renowned all over most part of the world.
-Students find the certificates (co-signed by the hkafa) mostly welcome & acceptable by employers.
+Students find the certificates (co-signed by the hkafa, accredited by Van Gogh Museum and famous international floral designer Per Benjamin Sweden, mostly welcome & acceptable by employers world wide.
 Many overseas students travel to H.K. to take the courses from countries far away.

 11. Can I get a job with the certificate/ diplomas after finishing the courses?